Pure Land Buddhism: Post-Shandao developments

-Another key figure in the Pure Land - Chan debate was Fei-hsi (8th century).
-His works, such as Nianfo sanmei baowang lun ("Treatise on the Contemplation of the Buddha as the Jewel King of Meditation," 念佛三昧寶王論 T 1967), are more accommodating to the Chan perspective than Cimin's.
-He cites the Lotus Sutra's chapter on Never Disparaging bodhisattva (whose attitude is that we should see all beings as future Buddhas and never disparage any of them) as a conciliatory text which leads to his more friendly attitude to Chan.
-Fei-hsi also attempts to argue for the unity of the practice of the Pure Land nianfo method and the Chan doctrine of no-mind by using the classic Huayan doctrine of principle and phenomena.
-Fei-hsi's method involved "using the mind of nien-fo to enter into the patience based on the insight of non-arising."
+Another key figure in the Pure Land - Chan debate was Feixi (8th century).
+His works, such as Treatise on the Contemplation of the Buddha as the Jewel King of Meditation (念佛三昧寶王論 T 1967), are more accommodating to the Chan perspective than Cimin's.
+He cites the Lotus Sutra's chapter on Never Disparaging Bodhisattva (whose attitude is that we should see all beings as future Buddhas and never disparage any of them) as a conciliatory text which leads to his more friendly attitude to Chan.
+Feixi also attempts to argue for the unity of the practice of the Pure Land nianfo method and the Chan doctrine of no-mind by using the classic Huayan doctrine of principle and phenomena.
+Feixi's method involved "using the mind of nien-fo to enter into the patience based on the insight of non-arising."
 This method is also based on the power of the Buddha, whose activity allows the Pure Land practitioner to enter the realm of ultimate principle.